DarthSirius/DarthSirius/README.md

 - 👋 Hi, I’m @DarthSirius
-- 👀 I’m interested in Secure Lifecycle SAP ABAP Development
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ABAP, Python
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on SAP ABAP Security
+- 💞️ I’m looking to collaborate on Physics
 - 📫 How to reach me ...

 <!---